 4. The LDNSR is able to inform SMF with the IP address of an EAS resolved by DNS, which that may trigger the SMF to perform local UPF insertion/relocation if needed.

-Editor’s Note: The name of “LDNSR” would be up to SA2’s final WID outcome.
+Editor’s Note: The name of “LDNSR” is up to SA2’s final WID outcome.

 4.3.3.5 Summary of DNS based EAS Discovery